Which wine to drink with a galette des rois?

 You could also serve a slightly sweeter wine like a demi-sec sparkling Vouvray or Montlouis, a Clairette de Die or, crossing the border into Italy, a Moscato d’Asti or a prosecco.
 A light dessert wine such as Coteaux du Layon or a sweet Gaillac would also be delicious and I have enjoyed a Muscat de St Jean de Minervois locally in the Languedoc

 There’s a recipe here if you want to make one yourself or you can watch the delightful Raymond Blanc making one on YouTube.
-The Bertinet Bakery in Bath was selling them last year so might have some available tomorrow.
+The Bertinet Bakery in Bath was selling them last year so should have some available this weekend.

 If you read French here’s some more detailed advice on wine pairing for galettes from top sommelier Enrico Bernado.